murkenson/movies_tv_shows_data_pipeline/README.md

 I really enjoy watching movies and TV shows, and I recently watched `Dune 2` and `Gentlemen` on Netflix.
 It was fantastic!

-For my final project as part of the Data Engineering Zoomcamp 2024 program, I have selected two datasets from Kaggle:
+For my final project as part of the Data Engineering Zoomcamp 2024 program, I have selected two the TMDB (The Movie Database) datasets from Kaggle:

-- The Full TMDb TV Shows Dataset for 2024 (CSV files `78,3 MB` 214452 rows, 19 columns)
+- The Full TMDb TV Shows Dataset for 2024
-- The full TMDb Movies Dataset for 2024 (CSV files `463,1 MB` 214452 rows, 19 columns)
+- The full TMDb Movies Dataset for 2024

+These datasets provide comprehensive information about various movies and TV shows, including ratings, genres, cast, and more.

 I will be focusing my analysis on these platforms: